-There are two outcome (dependent) measures for this study: 1) change in body mass index (BMI) and 2) metabolic syndrome score.
-BMI will be computed at baseline and post antipsychotic treatment using weight and height based on the National Heart, Lung, and Blood Institute (NHLBI) guidelines.
+The outcome measures for this study are change in body mass index (BMI) and metabolic syndrome score.
+BMI will be computed using weight and height based on the National Heart, Lung, and Blood Institute (NHLBI) guidelines.

 A metabolic syndrome score ranging from 0 to 5 will be computed for baseline and post antipsychotic treatment time points also using NHLBI guidelines that are noted below.
 If a patient has a score of 3 or greater, they will be considered positive for metabolic syndrome: